 Torsten MølgaardSenior Project Director, COWI

-DRILLING AND BUILDING ON TRUST
+DRILLED AND BUILT ON TRUST

-Establishing stations 30-40 meters underground and squeezing them in between fragile Medieval buildings does not come easy.
+Establishing stations 30-40 meters underground and squeezing them in between fragile Medieval buildings did not come easy.
 Due to the sensitivity and minimal available space in the city center, Marmorkirken Station doesn’t follow the traditional Copenhagen Metro design with two tracks running side by side.
 Instead, it was decided to build a station with two floors.
 This makes it the deepest of all stations, with a depth of nearly 40 meters.

 Torsten Mølgaard elaborates on COWI's role in the extensive metro project:

 ”The keyword is trust.
 First and foremost that the client trusts in you, but also that the society trusts in you.
 A large project like this has a strong focus from the local citizens and from the political system.
-At Marmorkirken Station for example, a crucial task was to evaluate whether it was safe to build a station in the underground, and obviously we were very careful to deliver a well documented answer, before any drilling work was allowed.”
+At Marmorkirken Station, for example, a crucial task was to evaluate whether it was safe to build a station in the underground, and obviously we were very careful to deliver a well-documented answer, before any drilling work was allowed.”

 The City Circle is the largest construction project in Copenhagen in 400 years.